YakaryBovine/Sundren/Obsidian Vault/GM Notes/Session 16 - Null Storage.md

-The players will dive deep into [[Skofnildr]]'s beard.
+The players will dive deep into [[Worldbuilding/Characters/Gods/Skofnildr]]'s beard.
 They'll start falling to their deaths if they go in without their parachute.
 Once they land, they'll be in the ring of a massive pit, filled to the brim with technology.

 In the center is a crater, where the fidget toy they're looking for fell and destroyed the surrounding trinkets.
 The crater is 4800 kilometres away, so they'll need to use the 200km/h hovertrike to get there.
 They will face many challenges along the way, none combat related.
 ## 0. Skofnildr's attention